 As a part of their evening program, BKA had a wine tasting session where staff could mingle, relax, and of course, enjoy regional wines.
 At the end of the evening, BKA used EventMobi’s polling feature to vote on the best wine — a fun way to share the experience, but that’s just where they got started.

 With everyone’s votes neatly organized in the EventMobi system, the BKA management team extracted the data and delivered each person’s favorite bottle to their rooms the next day.

 We’re not saying you have to deliver wine to everyone’s room!
 But, we encourage you to think creatively about what you can do with your data to add that unexpected value and wow your attendees.

 Whether you’re gauging the effectiveness of a session, the general interest in a particular topic, or the biggest challenges attendees face, polling gives you valuable information that can help you design your meetings in the moment and in the future.
-For more information on how you can get creative with polls, surveys and feedback visit /audience-response/
+For more information on how you can get event ideas with polls, surveys and feedback visit /audience-response/